-- 1. A member of staff that has been approached about or has witnessed an incident of bullying should report this immediately. - 2.
+- - 2.
 The member of staff should reassure and support the pupils involved as necessary and advise that they are required to pass details on to the relevant member of the pastoral team (Class teacher, Tutor, CPO, School management). - 3.
 The member of staff should inform the relevant member of the pastoral team.
 In the case of incidents involving boarders, the respective Head of Boarding House should be informed.
 In the case of day students, the Class Teacher or Tutor should be informed. - 4.
 The CPO will be informed of any bullying issues where there are safeguarding concerns. - 5.
-A clear and precise account of the incident will be recorded and all parties involved will be interviewed. - 6.
-Acts of bullying or harassment may be ground for discipline.
-Appropriate action will be taken, including providing support and implementing sanctions in accordance to the school rules and behaviour expectations.
+A clear and precise account of the incident will be recorded and all parties involved will be interviewed. - Acts of bullying or harassment may be ground for discipline.
+Appropriate action will 6. be taken, including providing support and implementing sanctions in accordance to the school rules and behaviour expectations.

-Appendix 11: Risk of Suicide Intervention
+- Appendix 10: Risk of Suicide Intervention